sidharthtadeparti/sidharthtadeparti.github.io/_projects/1_project.md

 <b> The problem statement:</b>

-Plan and simulate the motion of the end effector of a 7-DoF Kuka iiwa manipulator while adhering to a remote center of motion (RCM) constraint.
+<i>Plan and simulate the motion of the end effector of a 7-DoF Kuka iiwa manipulator while adhering to a remote center of motion (RCM) constraint.<\i>

 The RCM constraint helps ensure that the needle only moves vertically and rotates about the insertion point.
 This ensures that the skin is not stretched during surgery.